What is Collagen?

-Collagen helps in getting the dermis moisturized and in maintaining a soft and shiny coat.
+Collagen helps get the dermis moisturized and maintain a soft and shiny coat.
 This can keep a dog's young-looking and itch-free skin.

-Collagen's molecular structure comprises hydrophilic molecules, which are molecules that are attracted to water.
+Collagen's molecular structure comprises hydrophilic molecules, which are molecules attracted to water.

-Thus, Collagen allows food to move through the gastrointestinal tract easily.
+Thus, Collagen allows food to move through the gastrointestinal tract quickly.
 Dogs' digestive tract is also prone to inflammation.
-Multiple occurrences could lead to a condition called leaky gut-a, wherein the toxins from the gastrointestinal tract leak into the bloodstream, creating a toxic environment.
-Collagen could help prevent such a case from happening since it is full of amino acids that keep the balance in their digestive tract.
+Multiple occurrences could lead to leaky gut-a, wherein the toxins from the gastrointestinal tract leak into the bloodstream, creating a toxic environment.
+Collagen could help prevent such a case since it is full of amino acids that keep the balance in their digestive tract.
 It aids in breaking down nutrients like proteins and in soothing and repairing tissues.

 Nails, Teeth, and bones aren't just made up entirely of calcium.
 Protein collagen acts as the bone's framework, while calcium serves as the filler.
 With the right amount of Collagen, bones become as strong as steel and elastic.
 Collagen also contributes to the production of keratin which is the main element of hair and nails and helps promote healthy gums and teeth.